Contents

 RESULTS

 From 2155 adult and elderly admitted critically ill patients in our ICU department at KHMC, RMS, Amman, Jordan between Jan 2018 and May 2021, 1638 critically ill patients were finally included in this study with 517 non-eligible patients were excluded.
-The mean age of the whole study cohort was 51.88±16.22 years, and the Pre-ICU LOS<6 days Cohort were significantly older than the Pre-ICU LOS≥6 days Cohort (52.87±15.48 years versus 51.14±16.72 years, respectively, P-value=0.033).
-Insignificantly, males were distributed in the study in approximately 2.55: 1 ratio compared to female [1177 (71.9%) versus 461 (28.1%), respectively, p<0.05] in which 71.3% (501 critically ill men) and 28.7% (202 critically ill women) were belonged to the Pre-ICU LOS<6 days Cohort compared to 72.3% (676 critically ill men) and 27.7% (259 critically ill women) were belonged to the Pre-ICU LOS≥6 days Cohort.
-The mortality risk estimates for female relative to male was OD (F/M), 1.052 (95% CI; 0.847-1.308).
+The mean age of the whole study cohort was 51.88±16.22 years, and the Pre-ICU LOS<6 days Cohort were significantly older than the Pre-ICU LOS≥6 days Cohort (52.87±15.48 years versus 51.14±16.72 years, respectively, p-value = 0.033).
+Insignificantly, males were distributed in the study in approximately 2.55: 1 ratio compared to female (1177 (71.9%) versus 461 (28.1%), respectively, p<0.05] in which 71.3% (501 critically ill men) and 28.7% (202 critically ill women) were belonged to the Pre-ICU LOS<6 days Cohort compared to 72.3% (676 critically ill men) and 27.7% (259 critically ill women) were belonged to the Pre-ICU LOS≥6 days Cohort.
+The mortality risk estimate for female relative to male was OD (F/M), 1.052 (95% CI; 0.847-1.308).

-An overall 28-day ICU mortality was detected in 1318 of all eligible studied critically ill patients with an overall incidence of 80.46% during an average of 14.08±4.06 days and 21.00±5.61 days of the ICU and overall hospital admission days, respectively, in which only the overall hospital LOS was significantly higher in the Pre-ICU LOS≥6 days Cohort compared to the Pre-ICU LOS<6 days Cohort [23.57±5.09 days vs 17.57±4.28 days, P-value=0.000] while it was insignificantly higher in the Pre-ICU LOS≥6 days Cohort compared to the Pre-ICU LOS<6 days Cohort [14.18±4.02 days vs 13.96±4.11 days, P-value=0.279].
+An overall 28-day ICU mortality was detected in 1318 of all eligible studied critically ill patients with an overall incidence of 80.46% during an average of 14.08±4.06 days and 21.00±5.61 days of the ICU and overall hospital admission days, respectively, in which only the overall hospital LOS was significantly higher in the Pre-ICU LOS≥6 days Cohort compared to the Pre-ICU LOS<6 days Cohort (23.57±5.09 days vs 17.57±4.28 days, p-value = 0.000) while it was insignificantly higher in the Pre-ICU LOS≥6 days Cohort compared to the Pre-ICU LOS<6 days Cohort (14.18±4.02 days vs 13.96±4.11 days, p-value = 0.279).

-Comparatively, Pre-ICU LOS<6 days Cohort had significantly lower pre-ICU HLOS, early ICU mortality, late ICU mortality, and overall 28-day ICU mortality compared to the Pre-ICU LOS≥6 days Cohort [3.62±1.19 days, 172 (34.9%), 321 (65.1%), and 493 (70.1%) versus 9.40±3.18 days, 372 (45.1%), 453 (54.9%), and 825 (88.2%), respectively, P-value<0.005]
+Comparatively, Pre-ICU LOS<6 days Cohort had significantly lower pre-ICU HLOS, early ICU mortality, late ICU mortality, and overall 28-day ICU mortality compared to the Pre-ICU LOS≥6 days Cohort (3.62±1.19 days, 172 (34.9%), 321 (65.1%), and 493 (70.1%) versus 9.40±3.18 days, 372 (45.1%), 453 (54.9%), and 825 (88.2%), respectively, p-value<0.005).

-There were an overall 994 (60.7%) studied medical patients and 644 (39.3%) studied surgical patients which respectively distributed to 409 (58.2%) and 294 (41.8%) within the Pre-ICU LOS<6 days Cohort and 585 (62.6%) and 350 (37.4%) within the Pre-ICU LOS≥6 days Cohort.
-The mortality risk estimate for critically ill patient admitted from medical wards compared to surgical wards was OD (Med/Sur), 0.832 (95% CI; 0.681-1.017).
+There were an overall 994 (60.7%) studied medical patients and 644 (39.3%) studied surgical patients which respectively distributed to 409 (58.2%) and 294 (41.8%) within the Pre-ICU LOS<6 days Cohort and 585

-Table 1.
-Comparative studied variables between Pre-ICU LOS ≤6 days Cohort (Group I) and Septic Shock Cohort (Group II) among admitted critically ill patient at King Hussein Medical Center.
+Table 1: Comparative Studied Variables between Pre-ICU LOS ≤6 Days Cohort (Group I) And Septic Shock Cohort (Group II) Among Admitted Critically Ill Patient at King Hussein Medical Center

 Variables